vishwanath090/MEME-GENAI/README.md

 2. Send a request to the `/generate` endpoint with a writing prompt.
 3. Receive an AI-generated narrative as a response.

-## Future Improvements
-- Enhance model training with larger datasets.
-- Improve coherence and story structure using advanced NLP techniques.
-- Allow user feedback to refine story outputs.

-## Contributing
-Contributions are welcome!
-Feel free to fork this repository and submit pull requests with improvements.

-## License
-This project is licensed under the MIT License.